tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

 ### "\<Company>" has one iOS Distribution but its private key is not installed

-the error occurs when trying to upload archive to App Store.
+the error occurs when trying to upload archive to the App Store.

 **solution**